blackmesadev/docs/docs/configuration/modules/logging.md

 ### `Event`
 Note, all values here are usable, they work as groups, just without nodes.
-So both `AuditLog` and `AutomodCensor` are valid.
+So both `AUDIT_LOG` and `AUTOMOD_CENSOR` together are valid.
 I recommend just using `ALL` if you want to log everything.

     - ALL